-Students are responsible for fees and costs associated with third-party exams if the above criteria is not met, if exams are taken beyond 120 calendar days from their graduation date, ograde, including an attendance or academic failure, will after a student's voluntary or involuntary withdrawal from UTI.
+Students are responsible for fees and costs associated with third-party exams if the above criteria is not met, if exams are taken beyond 120 calendar days from their graduation date, or after a student's voluntary or involuntary withdrawal from UTI.

-Department to discuss testing options.
+Students can visit with the Student Services Department to discuss testing options.
 Depending on location, DMEs who participate in the UTI's voucher process may be available to conduct oral and practical testing.
 If not available, or if a student wishes to test with a non-participating DME, UTI will reimburse the student up to the cumulative maximum amount as outlined on the Tuition Chart.